-Because the effects of fishing go far beyond commercially exploited species, its impact on all components of the marine ecosystem - target and non-target species, associated or dependent species, as well as the marine habitat - needs to be considered.
-Applying an ecosystem-based approach also means that the impact of other human activities, including habitat destruction, climate change and pollution, needs to be considered when taking management decisions.
-Current scientific knowledge is not sufficient to predict the consequences of our activities in marine ecosystems; therefore an adaptive approach to fisheries management is needed.
-The ecosystem-based approach is described in the Marine Strategy Framework Directive of June 20083.
+The effects of fishing go far beyond simply commercially exploited species, so its impact on all components of the marine ecosystem need to be considered - target and non-target species, associated or dependent species, as well as the marine habitat.
+Applying an ecosystem-based approach also means that the impact of other human activities, including habitat destruction, climate change and pollution need to be considered when making management decisions.
+The ecosystem-based approach is described in the Marine Strategy Framework Directive of June 2008.